Technigo/project-cluedo/README.md

 # Cluedo - Mystery Randomizer

-In this project we were focused on working with arrays and objects in Javascript
+In this project we were focused on working with arrays, each-loops and objects in Javascript.

 ## The problem